2017 Las Vegas shooting: Responses

 At a press conference, U.S. President Donald Trump described Paddock as "a very very sick individual", and "a demented man, [with] a lot of problems" and described the event as an "act of pure evil".
 He added, "the police department has done such an incredible job, and we'll be talking about gun laws as time goes by".
 A White House official talking points memo, distributed to Trump allies, opposed tightening gun control since "new laws won't stop a mad man", but "will curtail the freedoms of law abiding citizens".
 On October 2, Trump issued a proclamation to honor the victims and their families.
 On October 4, Trump visited the shooting victims and first responders.

 A unity prayer walk and ceremony was held in Las Vegas on October 7 in honor of the dead.
 Speakers at the ceremony included Vice President Mike Pence and Las Vegas Mayor Carolyn Goodman.
 On the evening of October 15, thousands participated in a commemorative 3 mi walk between Circus Circus and Mandalay Bay.

 The annual Rock 'n' Roll Las Vegas Marathon took place on November 12 and was the largest event to be held in the city since the shooting.
 The event received a massive amount of security, which included counter-sniper surveillance posts; 350 police officers; and a number of barriers composed of dump trucks, buses, and other large vehicles.

 The expansion Vegas Golden Knights of the NHL held a tribute to the victims and honored response personnel before their inaugural home game on October 10.
 Later during the season, the number 58 became the first number in team history to be retired, chosen for the 58 people who died immediately or within days of the shooting.

 The Mandalay Bay Resort renumbered its floors, skipping floor 32.
-Rooms 32–135 and 32–134, the rooms rented out by Paddock, were sealed off and made inaccessible to guests.
+Rooms 32-135 and 32-134, the rooms rented out by Paddock, were sealed off and made inaccessible to guests.

 The future of the Las Vegas Village remained undetermined until September 2019.
 MGM Resorts International had announced that they intended to create a community center, which would host sporting events.
 In 2021, MGM Resorts donated 2 acres of the land for a permanent memorial to the victims and survivors and sold the remaining 13 acres to Three Affiliated Tribes for an undisclosed sum in 2022.

 In March 2019, Las Vegas police officer Cordell Hendrex, who did not immediately respond to the gunfire but had remained in the floor below Paddock, was fired for his inaction.
-He was reinstated a year later following an arbitrator's ruling.
+He was reinstated a year later after an arbitrator's ruling.